syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing Selection Behavior
+## Customizing selection behavior

 ### Select all the default rows

-By default, [SelectAll](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectAll.html) method is select all the rows (CaptionSummary, GroupSummary, UnboundRows, FilterRow, AddNewRow and DefaultRow) in SfDataGrid.
-The following code shows how to select all the default rows except other rows by using SelectAll method.
+By default, the [SelectAll](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectAll.html) method and <kbd>Ctrl+A</kbd> key combination selects all the rows (CaptionSummary, GroupSummary, UnboundRows, FilterRow, AddNewRow, and DefaultRow) in SfDataGrid.
+The following code shows how to select all the default rows except other rows using the SelectAll method.

 {% tabs %}
 {% highlight c# %}
 //Using SelectAll method.